U.S. Gulf Coast prepares for second hurricane in a month

 Further off in the Atlantic Ocean, Hurricane Paulette was moving closer to Bermuda, and was expected to move near or over the island on Monday morning, the NHC said.
 Paulette was carrying top sustained winds of 75 mph (120 kph) and was expected to strengthen during Sunday.

-Reporting by Gary McWilliams; Writing by Frances Kerry; Editing by Susan Fenton
+Reporting by Gary McWilliams; Additional reporting by Joshua Franklin in Boston; Writing by Frances Kerry; Editing by Susan Fenton and Nick Zieminski

 Our Standards: The Thomson Reuters Trust Principles.